renjieliu/SQL-barcode/README.md

 # SQL-Barcode
-Using SQL to generate scannable barcode
+Using SQL in SSMS to generate scannable barcode

 ## barcode_code_128.SQL to geneate barcode following code 128 standard.